 Spam - Unsolicited communications, traditionally emails and text messages, but now more commonly used to describe low quality web pages.
 So-called “over-optimisation” tactics, such as keyword stuffing, are often referred to spam or “spammy”.

 Twitter marketing - Using the micro-blogging service, Twitter, to promote content as part of a marketing campaign.
 Tactics may include optimising profiles, actively growing followers and identifying appropriate content to tweet about.
-Read more about social media marketing.
+Read more about Twitter marketing.

 URL (uniform resource locator) - The unique address assigned to pages on the internet.